balabit/syslog-ng-gitbook/chapters/chapter_2/section_1.md

 [gh:rabbitmq-c]: http://github.com/alanxz/rabbitmq-c
 [ref:docbook]: http://www.sagehill.net/docbookxsl/

-Like every project syslog-ng also uses other libraries and projects.
+Like every project, syslog-ng also uses other libraries and projects.
-That’s why these dependencies must be fetched before compiling.
+That is why these dependencies must be fetched before compiling.
 In this section we list these libraries and version restrictions.

 |Dependency                     |   Version    |